Sobolev regularity for the $\overline\partial$-Neumann operator and transverse vector fields: introduction

 In the fundamental work \cite{BS91}, Boas and Straube introduced a family of vector fields $v_\varepsilon$ of $(1, 0)$-type on $\partial\Om$ that is almost holomorphic in the sense that $\left|d\rho([\bar\partial, v_\varepsilon])\right|< \varepsilon$ and derived the exact regularity of $N_q$ on $\Omega$.
 Boas-Staube's vector field method has many geometric consequences.
-For example, Boas and Straube were able to deduce the exact regularity of $N_q$ by the cohomology of the submanifold in $\partial\Om$ consisting of infinite type points \cite{BS93}.
+For example, Boas and Straube were able to deduce the exact regularity of $N_q$ via the cohomology of the submanifold in $\partial\Om$ consisting of infinite type points \cite{BS93}.
 Straube later introduced a sufficient condition for the exact regularity of $N_q$ by unifying the vector field method in Boas-Straube and the compactness estimates \cite{S10}.
-More recently, Harrington introduced in \cite{H11} another family of vector fields $v_\varepsilon$ of $(1, 0)$-type and a family of plurisubharmonic functions $\lambda_\varepsilon$ with self-bounded gradient, called a family of transverse vector fields satisfying Property ($\widetilde{P}$), such that the Hessian of $\lambda_\varepsilon$ controls the transverse $(0,1)$-form associated to $v_\varepsilon$ on $\partial\Om$.
+In \cite{Kohn99}, Kohn discovered a profound relation between the exact regularity of $N_q$ and the Diederich–Fornæss index and his result was later improved in \cite{PZ14, L22}.
+More recently, Harrington introduced in \cite{H11} another family of vector fields $v_\varepsilon$ of $(1, 0)$-type and a family of plurisubharmonic functions $\lambda_\varepsilon$ with self-bounded gradient, called a family of transverse vector fields satisfying property ($\widetilde{P}$), such that the complex Hessian of $\lambda_\varepsilon$ controls the $(0,1)$-form $\theta ^{v_{\varepsilon}}$ associated to $v_\varepsilon$ on $\partial\Om$.
 Harrington further obtained a fundamental result that if $\Omega$ satisfies his vector field condition, then $N_q$ is exactly regular \cite{H11}.
-In \cite{H11}, Harrington applied the duality argument to derive the Sobolev estimate In particular, there is no need to assume that the normal component of $\lambda_\varepsilon$ is uniformly bounded from below by a positive constant as in \cite{BS91}.
+Since Harrington's condition does not assume that $v_\varepsilon (\rho)$ is uniformly bounded from below by a positive constant, the result generalizes the exact regularity result of $N_q$ in \cite{BS91} and also improve Kohn's result in \cite{Kohn99} on the Diederich–Fornæss index.
+A more precise conjecture states that if the Diederich–Fornæss index of $\Om \subset \mathbb{C}^n$ is 1, then $N_q$ is exactly regular.
+Very recently, this conjecture was proved by Liu and Straube for $n=2$, and for general $n$, they also made substantial progress \cite{LS25}.
+For other related results on the regularity of the $\bar\partial$-Neumann problem, the interested reader may refer to \cite{BS99, HM06, AH19, G19, HL20, CH21, Z24, S25} and references therein.